CONTROLS ENGINEERING ACADEMY

 An introduction to PLCs, or Programmable Controllers, and how they are used to control automated processes.

-A PLC, or Programmable Logic Controller, is a specialized industrial computer that is used to control automated processes and equipment.
+A PLC, or Programmable Logic Controller, is a specialized industrial computer designed to control automated processes and equipment.
+If you've ever wondered how modern factories, water treatment plants, or even traffic lights operate so reliably, the answer often lies in these robust devices.

-Since controls engineers, PLC programmers, and maintenance technician spend so much time working with PLCs, its important that anyone who wants to work in these fields knows;
+Since controls engineers, PLC programmers, and maintenance technicians spend so much time working with PLCs, it's essential that anyone wanting to work in these fields understands:

 • What PLCs are used for

-These are the exact topics that we will cover in this post.
+These are the exact topics we'll cover in this post.
 Let's dive in.

 What is a PLC?

-PLC is a common acronym for a Programmable Logic Controller.
-These devices are specialized computers that are designed specifically for industrial automation to control automated processes and equipment.
-Essentially, a PLC is the brain of an automation system.
+PLC stands for Programmable Logic Controller.
+These devices are specialized computers designed specifically for industrial automation to control automated processes and equipment.
+Think of a PLC as the brain of an automation system.

-If you have talked to anyone about industrial automation, you may have heard many different terms for the device that controls the automation process.
+If you've talked to anyone about industrial automation, you may have heard various terms for the device that controls automation processes:

 • CPU

-These terms are used interchangeably and they all refer to the same thing: the industrial computer that controls a process.
-So regardless of whether someone is talking about a PLC, PAC, controller, processor, or CPU, they are always referring to the device that controls the automation process.
+These terms are used interchangeably and all refer to the same thing: the industrial computer that controls a process.
+Regardless of whether someone mentions a PLC, PAC, controller, processor, or CPU, they're referring to the device that manages the automation process.

 What Components Make Up a PLC?